 In October 2018, we entered into a long-term lease for additional office and laboratory space in Emeryville, California, at a cost of \$9.3 million over an 87-month term (the Second Lease).
-We concurrently amended our existing lease to extend the lease term to end at the same time as the new lease, which has a remaining cost of \$4.2 million.
+We concurrently amended our existing lease to extend the lease term to end at the same time as the Second Lease, which has a remaining cost of \$4.2 million.

 In May 2019, we amended the Second Lease (the Second Lease Amendment) to add 17,497 square feet to the space being leased pursuant to the Second Lease.
-The Second Lease Amendment extended the term of the lease to December 31, 2029.
-We do not have to pay rent until December 2019.
-The annual rent for the additional space is approximately \$1.0 million per annum and escalates at 3% annually.
-The incremental increase in the Second Lease cost per annum due to the Second Lease Amendment is not reflected in the above table.
+The Second Lease Amendment extended the term of the Second Lease to December 31, 2029.

-Critical Accounting Policies and Significant Judgments and Estimates

-This Management's Discussion and Analysis of Financial Condition and Results of Operations is based on our financial statements, which we have prepared in accordance with accounting principles generally accepted in the United States.
+Critical Accounting Policies and Significant Judgments and Estimates generally accepted in the United States.
 The preparation of our financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of our financial statements, as well as the reported revenue and expenses during the reported periods.
 We evaluate these estimates and assumptions on an ongoing basis.
 We base our estimates on historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.